pkp/pkp-docs/contributing/en/create-and-edit.md

    - Open the special folder where you saved all of your screenshots
    - Select all of the files and click Open
    - Commit your changes directly to the branch you have been working in
    - Change the status of your draft pull request

 ![](./assets/draft-PR.png)

 ### Deleting Images

 If you’ve replaced images and there is no longer a use for the previous saved asset, the old assets can now be deleted.
 Before deleting the old assets, look through the chapter to make sure that these are not being used in other sections of the document.
 If so, update the other links with the new file name.
 You can then delete the old assets from your branch and create a pull request.

-## Creating Assets folder
+## Creating Assets Folder

 To create an asset folder within the document branch, you will need to create a new file by clicking ‘Create new file’ in your repository.

 ![](./assets/create-assets-folder.png)

 This will prompt you to another page where you can edit a new file.
 On the top you will see:

 ![](./assets/create-file-name.png)

 Here you will enter the main document folder and the subsequent folders.
 This will vary depending on whether you are creating an asset folder for a single on multi-page document.

 Begin by entering the main folder name followed by ‘/’.
-You will do this until you reach the subfolder you want to create your asset folder within.In a single-page document the asset folder might be created as the second level folder (i.e.,pkp-docs/contributing/assets/).
-In a multi-page document the asset folder might be created within the language folder of the document you are working on.  (i.e., pkp-docs/learning-ojs/en/assets/).
+You will do this until you reach the subfolder you want to create your asset folder within.In a single-page document the asset folder might be created as the second level folder (i.e., `pkp-docs/contributing/assets/`).
+In a multi-page document the asset folder might be created within the language folder of the document you are working on. (i.e., `pkp-docs/learning-ojs/en/assets/`).

 Multi-page Example:

 ![](./assets/create-file-name-multi.png)